epfl-ada/ada-2020-project-milestone-p3-p3_bo2s/README.md

 ## Organization within the team

-Thomas : Extract data from google, concentrate on selecting categories by improvement and wordcloud visualisation.
+Thomas : Extract data from google, concentrate on selecting categories by improvement and wordcloud visualisation.<br>
-Pierre : Concentrate on selecting categories by regression analysis and result plotting.
+Pierre : Concentrate on selecting categories by regression analysis and result plotting.<br>
-Kevin :  Writing up the report, checking markdown syntax and preparing the final presentation.
+Kevin :  Writing up the report, checking markdown syntax and preparing the final presentation.<br>

 ## Questions for TA's